Water Filtration System Maintenance Guide for Central PA

 What is Required for Proper Water Filtration System Maintenance?

-Routine water filtration system maintenance involves replacing sediment and carbon pre-filters every 6 to 12 months, sanitizing the system housings, and ensuring water softeners have adequate, high-quality salt without internal blockages.
-For homes on private wells, proper maintenance also requires regular cleaning of injector screens and media beds to prevent heavy iron and sediment buildup from ruining the system’s efficiency.
+For homes on private wells, proper upkeep also requires regular cleaning of injector screens and media beds to prevent heavy iron and sediment buildup from ruining the system’s efficiency.

-The Complete Maintenance Schedule
+The Ultimate Water Filtration System Maintenance Schedule

 System TypeRoutine Maintenance TaskFrequency